anirudhrangaraju/Data-Science-Intro/README.md

 <h5>Step1: Data Acquisition</h5>

-    1. The data can be stream data/ loaded in the form of csv file
+    1. The data can be stream data/ loaded in the form of csv file. how to load? : https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html
     2. Dealing with regression, classification(binary/multiclass) and clustering ML Models
     3. Target variable would be numerical/binary/multiclass(no text features)